How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 We now use one universal intake and discharge, shared treatment planning and service coordination, and a home-grown assessment we call the Outcomes Assessment, which includes a 4-point scale to measure progress along a continuum for our eight domain areas.
 We also reimagined a universal daily progress note that engages all staff on all shifts to participate in documenting their interventions and youth behaviors.

 While the universal model simplified standard operating procedures and focused our team around a core of principles, it didn’t decrease the need to document our processes.
 We heavily document all of our procedures and it has been a key to deploying the model across all of our programs.

 With our program model in place, it was time to implement the data system.

 We selected Social Solutions Apricot software.

 Our initial adoption of Apricot was prompted by the need to have a product that was easy to use, would move us from paper to electronic records and would not blow our budget.

 We found it difficult to become more data-informed without a data system, paper forms and spreadsheets weren’t cutting it.
-The promise of Apricot was to manage data for both clinical practice and outcomes.
+The promise of Apricot was to manage data for compliance, clinical practice, and outcomes.
 Looking at both sides of this coin, it was a given that we wanted Apricot to organize our data and report on outcomes, but we also hoped the system would reinforce our clinical practice too.
 We wanted Apricot to help users “stay in the lane” if you will, toward the methodology we developed for supporting youth toward permanency.